yiisoft/db/docs/guide/en/schema/typecasting.md

 ## Custom type casting

-To implement custom type casting it needs to extend the `AbstractColumnSchema` class and overriding the `dbTypecast()` and `phpTypecast()` methods.
+To implement custom type casting you need to extend the `AbstractColumnSchema` class and override the `dbTypecast()` and `phpTypecast()` methods.

 For example, in Postgres database, the `point` type is represented as a string in the format `(x,y)`.
 To cast the value